Do Go On - 400 - The Millennium Dome Heist

 What title are you giving yourself?

-It's like 30 degrees here in Canada and I'm walking in long pants
+It's like 30 degrees here in Canada and I'm walking in long pants and long sleeves in the sun.

 That's not a title.

-Let's just say Sandwich Sculptor.
+Let's just say sandwich sculptor.

 Yeah, there you go.

-Sandwich Sculptor.
+Sandwich S.

-Oh, my goodness.
+Oh my goodness.

 Put that on a business card right now.